With a simple salsa full of juicy cherries, grilled corn and spicy jalapeños, these blackened shrimp tacos are a great

 The salsa is clearly the best part of these blackened shrimp tacos.

-It’s got the whole juicy sweet cherry thing going on combined with the char of the grilled corn, the spice of the jalapeños and the tart of the lime juice, it really could be just eaten on its own (or plenty of other things like blackened mahi mahi, etc.)
+It’s got the whole juicy sweet cherry thing going on combined with the char of the grilled corn, the spice of the jalapeños and the tart of the lime juice, it really could be just eaten on its own or with plenty of other things like blackened mahi mahi or jerk chicken tacos.

 But, that’s not to say those little blackened shrimp aren’t amazing too, because they totally are.